gradle/gradle/design-docs/dependency-substitution.md

 ## Story: Option to re-resolve Configuration when modified after resolution

+- Finer-grained tracking of state of Configuration
+    - After inclusion in a result: state == 'Observed'
+    - After task dependencies calculated: state == 'TaskDependenciesResolved'
+    - After complete resolution: state == 'Resolved'
-- Detect and track _all_ changes made to a Configuration after resolution
+- Detect _all_ changes made to a Configuration after resolution.
+Changes are of 2 types:
-- After resolution, the configuration should be in a 'closed' state.
-    - Warning emitted on any subsequent mutation
+    - Changes to the `Strategy` (how the configuration is resolved): ResolutionStrategy, Caching
+    - Changes to the `Content` (actual dependencies included in the configuration): Dependencies, Artifacts
+- When in 'Observed' state:
+    - Changes to the Strategy are OK
+    - Changes to the Content are deprecated
+- When in 'TaskDependenciesResolved' state
+    - Changes to the Strategy are deprecated
+    - Changes to the Content are deprecated
+    - Requesting the resolve result without an intervening change: re-use the previous result
+    - Requesting the resolve result after an intervening change: recalculate the result
+- When in 'Resolved' state
+    - Changes to the Strategy are deprecated
+    - Changes to the Content will fail
-    - Changes made after this point will be ignored
+    - Any changes to the strategy after resolve will be ignored
-- Provide an internal mechanism, set configuration to a 'mutable' state.
-    - No warnings on subsequent mutation.
-    - When resolved configuration is next required, the configuration is re-resolved, and state set to 'closed'

 ### Test coverage

+- Warning emitted and change honoured when configuration _content_ is mutated after configuration is 'observed'
+    - No warning for changes to configuration _strategy_
-- Warning emitted and change ignored when Configuration mutated after resolution:
+- Warning emitted and change honoured when configuration _content_ or _strategy_ is mutated after configuration has it's task dependencies resolved
-   - Dependency added/replaced/removed
-   - Set of parent configurations changes
-   - ResolutionStrategy modified
-   - Set of exclude rules changes
-   - Calls to `ResolvableDependencies.beforeResolve` and `afterResolve`
-   - Any mutation to parent configuration (even if that configuration has not been explicitly resolved)
+- Attempting to change the _content_ of a 'resolved' configuration will fail
+- Warning emitted and change ignored for change to _strategy_ of a 'resolved' configuration

-- When a previously-resolved Configuration is set to a 'mutable' state and not mutated:
+- When the task dependencies of a Configuration are calculated, and the configuration is resolved without modification
    - Use of `FileCollection` API uses previous resolution result
    - New and existing `ResolvedConfiguration` instances use previous resolution result
    - New and existing `ResolvableDependencies` instances use previous resolution result
-- When a previously-resolved Configuration is set to a 'mutable' state and is mutated:
+- When the task dependencies of a Configuration are calculated, and the configuration is resolved after modification
    - Use of `FileCollection` API forces re-resolve and uses new resolution result
    - Use of new and existing `ResolvedConfiguration` instances forces re-resolve and uses new resolution result
    - Use of new and existing `ResolvableDependencies` instances forces re-resolve and uses new resolution result

-### Open issues

-- Permit a user to set a configuration back to 'mutable' state, to avoid warnings and permit re-resolve?

 ## Task graph includes correct tasks for replaced project dependencies